CSaiqa/CSE465_Spring2025_Group--3-/README.md

 - Applied *advanced image augmentation techniques* for better generalization
 - Implemented ‘class balancing’ using WeightedRandomSampler
 - Evaluated model with ‘confusion matrix, ‘classification report, and ‘cross-validation’
+- Worked on the website

 Chadne.
 2132112464

 - Documented the methodology, training results, and augmentation strategies
 - Designed the *block diagram* representing the model's architecture
 - Created inference scripts for real-world testing of trained models
 - Compiled *result tables*, training logs, and final test accuracy summary
+- worked on the website